AxelKrypton/Columbia-plots-and-alike/README.md

 - The **left** backplane is obtained starting from the 2D Columbia plot's square and
     1. scaling it horizontally by `87.037%` (inverse is `114.894%`);
     1. scaling it vertically by `80.761%` (inverse is `123.822%`) and
-    1. distorting vertically by `16.093 degrees`.
+    1. distorting vertically by `-16.093 degrees`.
 - The **right** backplane is obtained starting from 2D Columbia plot's square and
     1. scaling it horizontally by `49.918%` (inverse is `200.328%`);
     1. scaling it vertically by `80.761%` (inverse is `123.822%`) and
-    1. distorting vertically by `-40.953 degrees`.
+    1. distorting vertically by `40.953 degrees`.

 #### Remarks about the 3D (T, mui, mass) plot

 - The **right** plane is obtained by distorting the 2D plane vertically by `-15 degrees`.
 - The **left** plane is obtained by distorting the 2D plane vertically by `+15 degrees` and scaling it horizontally by `150%`.

+#### Remarks about the 3D isospin (T, mui, mass) plot

+- The **right** plane is obtained as the left backplane in the 3D Columbia plot.
+- The **left** plane is obtained as the right backplane in the 3D Columbia plot but distorting vertically by `30 degrees` only.